JayTWWM/Bug-Hunter/README.md

-# Jay-Launcher
+# Bug-Hunter
-## A chrome extension for Jay's socials.
+## A chrome extension for Developers hunting bugs.